Official Secrets Act 1920: Section 7 – Attempts, incitements, &c.

 Doing an act preparatory to the commission of a crime is not necessarily a crime in any part of the United Kingdom.
 This offence is an exception.

 Section 8 – Provisions as to trial and punishment of offences

-This section provides the penalties for the offences under this Act and under the Official Secrets Act 1911.
+Section 8 of the act provided the penalties for the offences under this act and under the Official Secrets Act 1911.

 Section 8(2)

 The words omitted were repealed for England and Wales by section 1(2) of the Criminal Justice Act 1948 (c.
 58), for Northern Ireland by section 1(2) of the Criminal Justice Act (Northern Ireland) 1953, and for Scotland by section 221(2) of the Criminal Procedure (Scotland) Act 1975 (c.
 21).